TTV is the sum of all transaction activity, paid orders, service fees, add-ons, and refunds within a given period.

 - Automated alerts when TTV deviates from forecasts

-- Cohort analysis to identify high-TTV customer segments
+- Cohort analysis to identify your highest value customer segments

-Companies like Indie.io use Runway's tools to track and optimize their metrics.
+Companies like Indie.io use Runway's tools to track and optimize their metrics seamlessly.

-TTV shows how much cash is moving through your business — before margins and costs.
-With Runway, it’s real-time, visible, and actionable.
-You’re not guessing your cash flow — you’re steering it.
+TTV shows exactly how much cash is moving through your business before margins and costs apply.
+With Runway, it's real-time, completely visible, and totally actionable.
+You aren't guessing your cash flow anymore, you're forecasting better and steering it confidently.